-Polar Amplification
+Polar amplification

 It is very likely that under all SSPs the warming in the Arctic will be more pronounced than in the global average over the 21st century.
 Since AR5 the understanding of the physical mechanisms driving polar amplification has improved.